apache/openwebbeans/readme/README.txt

 Welcome!

-Thanks for downloading and using Apache OpenWebBeans.
+Thanks for downloading and using Apache OpenWebBeans (OWB).

-In short OWB
-This document is a "Getting Started Guide" for the latest release OWB.
+This document is a "Getting Started Guide" for the latest Apache OpenWebBeans release.

 --------------------------------
 What is Apache OpenWebBeans?
 --------------------------------
-OpenWebBeans is an Apache License V 2.0 licensed implementation of the JSR-365, Contexts and Dependency Injection 2.0 specification.
+OpenWebBeans is an Apache License V 2.0 licensed implementation of the Jakarta Contexts and Dependency Injection 4.0 specification.

-CDI-2.0 is backward compatible to JSR-346 CDI-1.2 and JSR-299 CDI-1.0.
+CDI-4.0 is mostly backward compatible to JSR-365 CDI-2.0, JSR-346 CDI-1.2 and JSR-299 CDI-1.0 but uses the jakarta.* package names instead of javax.*

 Our project's web page can be found at: https://openwebbeans.apache.org

-We also support the Jakarta EE specifications by providing shaded libraries.

-The latest Java Version we support is Java-16.
+The latest Java Version we support is Java-21.
-The minimum Java Version is Java-8.
+The minimum Java Version is Java-11.

 --------------------------------